dynatrace-oss/barista/documentation/getting-started.md

 ```

 Alternatively, you can create a separate NgModule that imports all of the
-angular-components components that you will use in your application.
+Barista components that you will use in your application.
 You can
 then include this module wherever you'd like to use the components.

-**Note:** Whichever approach you use, be sure to import the angular-components
+**Note:** Whichever approach you use, be sure to import the barista-components
 modules after Angular's BrowserModule, as the import order matters for
 NgModules.

 ## Step 4: Include the styles

-This library ships with two different variants for including styles.
+The Barista components library ships with two different variants for including styles.
 You can
 either import the core styles that are **required** to use the
-angular-components.
+barista-components.
 These core styles are just the bare minimum for the
 component and do not change the global styling of your app.

 ```scss